Introduction / History

 Prayer PointsView Somali in all countries.

-* Pray that the Somali's would come to know Jesus Christ, who is the Bread of Life.
+* Pray that many Somali's would come to know Jesus Christ, who is the Bread of Life.

 * Pray for Somali Christians, who are greatly despised by their people.